balancer/scaffold-balancer-v3/README.md

 - **Staking**: Allow users to stake `LOYALTY` tokens to earn additional rewards or exclusive benefits.
 - **Governance**: Allow `LOYALTY` holders to participate in decision-making processes for the pool.
-- Cross-Platform Integrations: Leverage `LOYALTY` tokens on other DeFi platforms to increase their value.
+- **Cross-platform integrations**: Leverage `LOYALTY` tokens on other DeFi platforms to increase their value.
 - **Gamification**: Introduce milestones and badges to further incentivise user engagement.

 ## 📜 License